Skip to content

 Wrapping paper

 Plain wrapping paper (not foil) can be recycled, but if it has glitter or it is plastic or foil based it cannot be recycled and should be placed in your rubbish bin.
 Remove bows, tags, ribbon and sticky tape before recycling plain wrapping paper.
 Remember the scrunch test!
 If it scrunches, it can be recycled.
-If it doesn't, it can't.
+If it does not, it cannot.

-• Use your kerbside blue-lidded recycling bin - only plain cards without stickers, glitter and decorations.
+• Use your kerbside blue-lidded recycling bin for plain cards.
+Cards with stickers, glitter and decorations should go into your rubbish bin.

-• Make use of supermarket Christmas card recycling facilities.
+• Make use of supermarket Christmas card recycling points.

-• Cut them up to make next year's festive gift tags.
+• Why not cut them up to use as gift tags.

 Unwanted presents